 It can all be a little overwhelming, the city may not be huge but the culture, activities, events, eateries etc. is vast.
 So we have taken it upon ourselves to amalgamate our local 12 years experience in the city via our blog.
 Whether you are planning on coming over for the festivals, want to find out vegan eats or general insider information, we will keep you in the loop.

-Barcelona is renowned for sun, sea and sangria but there is more to the province than just that as may winter sports fans will know.
+Barcelona is renowned for sun and sea, but there is more to the province than just that as may winter sports fans will know.
 Many popular ski resorts are open from the 6th December, which means it is time to clean those skis and and get to the nearest ski slope as soon as possible.

 If you are in Barcelona for Christmas and are curious to know what you can expect to eat during this season, we have taken the time to give you the mini low-down on what you can expect to see on your plate.
 Christmas Eve is when it all begins with many families serving a feast to kickstart festivities.
 In Catalalunya the dinner normally begins with Escudella i Carn d-Olla, a slow cooked, one pot stew with meat and vegetables.
 Escudella means bowl and refers to the soup that is eaten with large pasta shells that look similar to snail shells galets, the meat from the soup is served afterwards as another dish.

 If you love natural products or are penchant to an olive, a visit to Olive Delicatessen del Mediterraneo is a must.
 Noted, it is a mouthful to say, but this little gem that sells the Mediterranean’s staple olive in all different products is located between El Born and La Barceloneta with high quality offerings.
 Stock include edible and beauty products, take for example the olive based vinagarettes and then there is of course the selection of olive oils, jams and other treats.